Investment Casting Materials for Custom Metal Parts

 1. Excellent corrosion resistance

-3. Clean surface appearance
+2. Clean surface appearance

-4. Suitable for precision machining
+4. Suitable for polishing and passivation

 Typical Applications